 - New York

-MEMBERSHIPS: New York City Bar Association - Securities Litigation Committee (Sep.
+MEMBERSHIPS: New York City Bar Association - served on Securities Litigation Committee (Sep.
 2015 - Aug.
 2018 term)

 HONORS: Recipient, Legal Aid Society, Pro Bono Publico Awards (2010-2013, 2017)